-The world is on social, are you?
+The world is on social — is your business?

-Take steps to avoid the seven steps
+Take steps to avoid small business stagnation

 The steps you need to take to avoid stagnation are just as basic as the cliché, knee-jerk responses that get us all into trouble.
 So, without further ado, here are…

-Michael’s Seven Steps to AVOID Stagnation
+Michael’s 7 Steps to AVOID Stagnation

 - Try doing something routine in a way you’ve never done it before